Ulrich Walter

-Ulrich Hans Walter (born February 9, 1954) is a German physicist, engineer and a former DFVLR astronaut.
+Ulrich Hans Walter (born February 9, 1954) is a German physicist, engineer and former DFVLR astronaut.

 Education

 Walter was born in Iserlohn.
 After finishing secondary school there and two years in the Bundeswehr, he studied physics at the University of Cologne.
 In 1980, he was awarded a diploma degree, and five years later a doctorate, both in the field of solid-state physics.

 After two post-doc positions at the Argonne National Laboratory, Chicago, Illinois, and the University of California at Berkeley, California, he was selected in 1987 to join the German astronaut team.
 From 1988 to 1990, he completed basic training at the German Aerospace Center, and was then nominated to be in the prime crew for the second German Spacelab mission.

 Walter is married, has two children, and lives near Munich, Germany.

 Spaceflight

 In 1993, he flew on board the Space Shuttle Columbia on mission STS-55 (Spacelab D-2) as a Payload Specialist.
 He spent 9 days, 23 hours, and 40 minutes in space.